mdbloice/Labeller/PyPI.md

 $ python -m labeller car tree bike house
 $ python -m flask run
 ```
-See the [Options](#options) section for configuration options.
+See the Options section below for configuration options.

-Run `python -m labeller` without any arguments for help.
+Run `python -m labeller -h` for quick help.

 ### How Labeller Works
 When you create a new labelling application, _Labeller_ will generate a web application based on the number of classes you have defined during initialisation.
 Images stored in `static/images` will be displayed randomly to the user, and they can be labelled with one of the classes provided during the app initialisation.